Your Shopping Cart

 Silenced – Unsung Voices of the 20th Century

-Silenced – Unsung Voices of the 20th Century, featuring tenor Ian Koziara and pianist Bradley Moore, shines a light on the lesser-known art songs by composers Franz Schreker, Vítězslava Kaprálová, Viktor Ullmann, and Alexander von Zemlinsky, whose musical achievements were overshadowed by the oppression of the Third Reich.
-This recording marks the first time many of these art songs, traditionally performed by sopranos, are being recorded in the tenor voice.
+Silenced – Unsung Voices of the 20th Century, featuring tenor Ian Koziara and pianist Bradley Moore, shines a light on art songs by Franz Schreker, Vítězslava Kaprálová, Viktor Ullmann, and Alexander von Zemlinsky, whose musical achievements were overshadowed by the oppression of the Third Reich.
+This album marks the first tenor-voice recording for almost all of these rare songs.

 Described as “an exciting Wagner tenor” (New York Times) and “a wonderful artist” (Washington Post), Chicago native Ian Koziara has performed at leading venues including the Metropolitan Opera, Carnegie Hall, Glimmerglass, Teatro La Fenice, and Opéra National du Capitole, among others.
 He sings regularly at Oper Frankfurt, where he recently starred in Franz Schreker’s Der ferne Klang.